tato-gh/lgbm_ex_cli/README.md

 # LGBMExCli

-LightGBM CLI wrapper on Elixir.
+LGBMExCli is a wrapper library for microsoft/LightGBM CLI, implemented by Elixir.

 Functions